EVondrus/SnapSortAI/README.md

 ### Code

-- Part of the code is adapted from Code Institute’s walkthrough project.
+- Part of the code is adapted from Code Institute’s walkthrough project - Malaria Detection.

 ---

 ## Acknowledgements

 - Special thanks to those who provided support throughout this project.
+  - Community Sweden -Slack Channel for endless support
+  - Niclas Hughdahl - Troubleshooting buddy
+  - Mladen Djurdjevic - For keeping me alive during the development of this project